 Starr has helped hundreds of students, faculty, staff, and community members launch the next generation of high-impact ventures, including the founding teams of Grubhub (NYSE: GRUB), Braintree Venmo (acquired by Ebay’s PayPal for $800M), Simple Mills, and Tovala.
 These ventures and more got their start in the university’s Edward L. Kaplan New Venture Challenge (NVC), which invests $1M annually in student ventures, and has been recognized as a top startup accelerator program in the U.S. by the Seed Accelerator Rankings Project.
 Starr created and teaches the new ventures course that accompanies the undergraduate track of the NVC.

 Starr serves on the board of 1871, the City of Chicago’s center for technology and entrepreneurship, which was recognized in 2019 as the #1 private incubator in the world.
 Starr is also the board chair for UChicago Impact, empowering K-12 educators to measure and improve student outcomes.
 She is passionate about advancing diversity in entrepreneurship, and is a frequent speaker on this topic.
 In 2017, Starr testified before the U.S. Congress on the power of startup accelerators to generate economic empowerment and inclusive innovation.

-Starr holds a BA from Wesleyan University and both an MA and MBA from the University of Chicago.
+Starr holds a BA from Wesleyan University and an MA and MBA with honors from the University of Chicago Booth School of Business.